thothforge/thothctl/docs/framework/commands/inventory/inventory_overview.md

 - **--inventory-path PATH**: Specifies where to save inventory reports
 - **--check-versions**: Checks if modules are using the latest available versions
 - **--report-type [html|json|all]**: Specifies the type of report to generate
+- **--project-name, -pj TEXT**: Specifies a custom project name for the inventory report
+- **--check-providers**: Checks and reports provider information for each stack
+- **--provider-tool [tofu|terraform]**: Specifies the tool to use for checking providers
+- **--complete**: Includes .terraform and .terragrunt-cache folders in analysis

 ## Framework Types